slemanz/FIRMWARE_DUMP/LINKER/README.md

 - Location counter should appear only inside the SECTIONS command
 - The location counter is incremented by the size of the output section

+**Note:** Location counter always tracks VMA of the section in which it is being used.

 #### Linker Script Symbols

 - A symbol is the name of an address